How Much to Hang a Door?

 Choosing the right door handles or knobs will set the tone of the door as well, so consider your options and budget carefully when choosing.

-Handles and knobs range from as little as £2 a pair to upwards of £80 depending on the design but ultimately will affect the overall aesthetic; so if you’ve chosen doors that truly compliment your home design, it’s best to acquire handles or knobs that also compliment it, rather than contrast it.
+Handles and knobs range from as little as £2 a pair to upwards of £80 depending on the design, but ultimately will affect the overall aesthetic; so if you’ve chosen doors that truly complement your home design, it’s best to acquire handles or knobs that also complement it, rather than contrast it.

-A fire door, in contrast to a standard door, is specifically designed and manufactured to act as a barrier within a building in the event that a fire was to break out.
-Fire doors typically come in two categories, FD30 and FD60, meaning they are built to withstand fire for a duration of 30 or 60 minutes respectively.
+A fire door, in contrast to a standard door, is specifically designed and manufactured to act as a barrier within a building in the event that a fire breaks out.
+Fire doors typically come in two categories, FD30 and FD60, meaning they are built to withstand fire for a duration of 30 or 60 minutes, respectively.

 Fire doors are becoming increasingly popular due to the added safety and peace of mind that they bring to residential properties.

-In some instance are a legal requirement.
-According to Building Regulations, Part B – Fire safety, fire doors is required when:
+In some instances, fire doors are a legal requirement.
+According to Building Regulations, Part B – Fire safety, fire doors are required when:

 • The building is a house of multiple occupations, such as flats.